 These are recommended practices and do not establish standards of conduct for every situation.
 Asbestos.com does not use the words, photos or illustrations of others without permission or attribution.
 Asbestos.com does not fabricate quotes, sources or information and then represent it as fact.
 Asbestos.com does not alter photographs beyond minimal adjustments of color and tone.

 All content on Asbestos.com is clearly marked as a news story, blog post, feature story or a reference webpage.
 Asbestos.com labels its content as such so users can readily distinguish the difference between news, reference and personal stories.
+The author and editor of each website page are identified at the bottom of the page.

 When reporting original news, Asbestos.com maintains traditional journalistic principles: Direct quotes are not altered except to correct grammar, dialect or slang; all direct quotes and information gathered from another organization are attributed to the original source; the author is clearly identified on the page; sources are listed in pages where they are required; and photographs are not altered except for minimal adjustments to color and tone.